thermotools/thermopack/CONTRIBUTING.md

 When adding a new model or a new numerical solver, please add a memo describing equations with required differentials and main functionallity.
 Add memo to [thermopack/doc/memo](https://github.com/SINTEF/thermopack/tree/main/doc/memo).

 ## Code

+Try to keep new code consistent with the current style of Thermopack.

 When submitting code for thermopack, please adhere to the following standards: